-I can’t help but note that today, like in this 1974 article, most feminists and trans folk seemingly think RadFem anti-trans dogma is ridiculously irrelevant.
+I can’t help but note that today, like in this 1974 article, most feminists and trans folk seemingly think TERF anti-trans dogma is ridiculously irrelevant.
 Please never forget the damage they’ve caused.
-They are as hubris as they are cruel; RadFems have repeatedly shown that they take perverse pleasure in increasing the level of suffering within the trans population.
-The harm RadFems went on to inflict upon the trans community after this article was published is arguably without parallel.
+Their hate adversely affected each American trans person and has led to the death and suffering of untold numbers of trans people.
+They are as hubris as they are cruel; TERFs have repeatedly shown that they take perverse pleasure in increasing the level of suffering within the trans population.
+The harm TERFs went on to inflict upon the trans community after this article was published is arguably without parallel.

 BEBE INFILTRATES FEMINIST CONFERENCE

-Finally one of the straight women present. picked up Behe’s line of auestioning.
+Finally one of the straight women present picked up Behe’s line of questioning.
 Jill again demonstrated an inability to build any logic sequence of thoughts and she succeeded in boring half the college students into leaving while she was trying to explain that sleeping with a male made a woman a male, to which this straight sister replied then it made her boyfriend a woman.

 It was overheard by one of Babe’s friends that the radical panel had muttered that they couldn’t believe this was happening to them.
 Drag Power!